ZentriaMC/blog/content/posts/container-bind-mount-pitfalls-dns.md

 ## Story time?
 Story time.

 I had this very old deployment of Clojure app around, orchestrating quite many Docker containers and their data volumes.
-It was set up to connect to a PostgreSQL database and Redis running on the container host (which was quite a mission on its own unfortunately), implying no magical DNS solutions
+It was set up to connect to a PostgreSQL database and Redis running on the container host, implying no magical DNS solutions nor any convenience at all
+(manual /24 subnet configuration and firewalling). [^1]

-(I think Docker on Linux still does not have this `host.docker.internal` DNS address set up).
-It also bound whole `/var/run` into the container to access
+It also bound whole `/var/run` into the container to access Docker API socket (it's still sitting at `/var/run/docker.sock` at the time of writing).
-Docker socket (it's still sitting at `/var/run/docker.sock` at the time of writing.
-Also binding socket file directly breaks Docker's live-restore functionality, as socket file has to be recreated, thus breaking orchestrator's access to Docker API)
+Binding only the socket file breaks with Docker's [live restore](https://docs.docker.com/config/containers/live-restore/) functionality, as socket file has to be recreated on restart, thus breaking orchestrator's access to the Docker API.

+## How the all hell broke loose

 One day I got annoyed because how often and unnecessarily NixOS decides to restart crucial services, bringing down the database, Redis etc.; so I decided to move all needed services into Docker and call it a day.